 When I was researching historic buildings in Bend, I learned that the name of the Capitol Theater now belongs to the former Copper Room, now named the Capitol Bar.
 The dark building in the picture has been torn down now and there’s a bank parking lot there.
 The cross street (dirt) shown in the picture is Wall Street where it crosses Oregon Avenue.
 It makes me wonder how old that bank is.

 I found a blog page on the bhsclassof58.org site and it’s worth reading and looking around at Bob Lanzarotta’s site.
 Once you get to the site, search (Control f) for Lanz Blog.
 Class of ’58 members took monthly turns writing the blog.
 It was a great idea, but I think it’s too late for us.
 If you want a blog and will help write it, let me know.
-His blog has some great, funny memories of stuff the class of ’58 guys did in high school.
+His blog has some great, funny memories of pranks the class of ’58 guys did in high school.
 It’s fun to hear the names of people from the class ahead of us knowing the people and places.

 That’s me, Sandra Larson, at about 10 o’clock.
 You can see that it was on top of the hill behind Mirror Pond.
 This one was bigger than the one that is near there now.
 If you look closely, you can see that the wooden wheels were constructed in eight sections, each with two spokes.
 Metal treads were attached to the wooden wheels for traction and this rig was used to pull logs.
 Does anyone know what pulled the log skidder?